aashishace/smart-agriculture-app/DEMO_GUIDE.md

 ---

-**Happy Farming! 🌾** Your Smart Agriculture App is loaded with realistic data and ready for comprehensive testing!
+**Happy Farming! 🌾** Your Smart Crop Care Assistant is loaded with realistic data and ready for comprehensive testing!